 The map below is interactive and can be used to navigate to a number of important landmarks around the city, as well as mining sites and outcrops of the underlying geology.
 All layers, including: geology, anticlines, faults, shafts and mines, can be selected or deselected and queried.

-The first thing to note in the map is that the only rock type in Bendigo are sandstones and shales – Ordovician turbidite sequences.
-The second thing to note is that the sandstones and shales are all tightly folded into anticlines and synclines and, faulted on the eastern limbs (folds, like waves in a carpet).
-The third thing to note is the predominance of shafts and mines – and therefore lines of reef – over or just east of the anticlines.
+What you will notice above is that the sandstones and shales are all tightly folded into folds called anticlines and synclines and (folds, like waves in a carpet).
+The other important thing to notice thing to note is the predominance of shafts and mines – and therefore lines of reef – over or just east of the anticlines.
 This is Bendigo geology in a nutshell.

 The diagram above provides a simplified geological history as well as a brief description of the different gold-bearing quartz reefs miners targeted.
 It’s hard to imagine the reefs depicted in the diagram above how they would appear in real-life.
 Below is a photo taken of a quartz reef at Central Deborah Gold Mine.Photo of a quartz-reef from underground at Central Deborah Gold Mine.
 A huge volume of liquid must have flowed through these rocks to create a quartz vein of that size carrying small nuggets of gold!